Our Lady of Fátima: Fátima prayers and reparations

-Many Roman Catholics recite prayers based on the apparitions of Our Lady of Fátima.
+Many Catholics recite prayers based on the apparitions of Our Lady of Fátima.
 Lúcia later said that, in 1916, she and her cousins had several visions of an angel calling himself the "Angel of Portugal" and the "Angel of Peace," who taught them to bow with their heads to the ground and to say "My God, I believe, I adore, I hope, and I love you.
 I ask pardon for those who do not believe, do not adore, do not hope and do not love you."
 Lúcia later set this prayer to music and a recording exists of her singing it.
 It was also said that sometime later, the angel returned and taught them a eucharistic devotion now known as the Angel Prayer.

 Lúcia said that the Lady emphasized Acts of Reparation and prayers to console Jesus for the sins of the world.
 Lúcia said that Mary's words were, "When you make some sacrifice, say 'O Jesus, it is for your love, for the conversion of sinners, and in reparation for sins committed against the Immaculate Heart of Mary.'"
 At the apparition of 13 July 1917, Lúcia said Mary told the children that sinners could be saved from damnation by devotion to the Immaculate Heart, but also by making "sacrifices".
 They heard her repeat the idea of sacrifices several times.
 Her vision of hell prompted them to ever more stringent self-mortifications to save souls.
 Among many other practices, Lúcia wrote that she and her cousins wore tight cords around their waists, flogged themselves with stinging nettles, gave their lunches to beggars, and abstained from drinking water on hot days.
 Francisco and Jacinta became extremely devoted to this practice.
 Lúcia wrote that Mary said God was pleased with their sacrifices and bodily penances.